 I ended up having to thin my paint about 50/50 with water.
 It was really thick, though!
 But once it was thinned out to the right mixture, we were ready to paint!

 Nice and even, THIN coats are the key to a good coat of paint.
-Otherwise it will run and streak down the side of whatever it is you’re painting.
+Otherwise it will run and streak down the side of whatever you’re painting.

 I ended up doing two coats to get a good coverage, but once I got it going it didn’t take long at all.
 I just kept getting interrupted by the kids, so it took me a day and a half to finish my fence.
 But it would have gone much faster if my kids didn’t need me.
 LOL